Do you want to understand how each of the different sports betting odds formats work?

 Examples

-These are like US odds — except instead of being experssed in terms of $100, it’s in terms of $1.
+Indonesian odds are like US odds — except instead of being expressed in terms of $100, it’s in terms of $1.
 So whenever you see a negative value, it shows how big the wager is needed for a profit of $1.
-And when it’s positive, it shows the profit from a wager of $1.
+And whenever you see a positive value, it shows the profit from a wager of $1.

 Personally I prefer this format to US odds, as it’s more useful to calculate profit in terms of $1 units rather than $100.